hatonthecat/linux_distro_tests/README.md

 PCem (Day 2)
 --

-I was able to get PCem to recognize my SliTaz floppy as a hard drive.
-Even if it's not "correct" I'll take it for now.
+I was able to get PCem to recognize my SliTaz floppy as a 2.88MB drive.
+It appears HDD 1 and 2 are listed beside Floppy drive 1 and 2, leading me to think C and D were floppy drive letters.

 ![image](https://github.com/hatonthecat/linux_distro_tests/assets/76194453/36c88adb-f715-4c94-a84f-e05516625e20) (Select (Y))